BithreenGirlen/DxLibSpineViewer/README.md

 | <kbd>R</kbd> | Toggle draw-order between filename asc/descending order. _Default: ascending order_. |

 - <kbd>Up</kbd> and <kbd>Down</kbd> key are valid only when files are loaded via `Open folder`.
-- `PMA` toggling is permitted only for Spine version `3.8` and older.
+- Toggling `PMA` is permitted only for Spine version `3.8` and older.
   - For Spine version `4.0` and later, runtime applies pma property read from atlas file.
   - Disable `PMA` if it seems too bright, and enable if darkish.
 - Force `normal` blend mode if `multiply` is not well represented.